-Here is an introduction to an extensive manual that we have written on what you can or can’t do with your IRA money.
+Here is an extensive manual on what you can or can’t do with your IRA money.

-IRS Publications – Review IRS Publications that may affect your SD IRA or 401K
+IRS Publications – Review IRS Publications that may affect your SDIRA

-IRS Court Cases — Review Actual IRS Court Cases
+IRS Court Cases Involving an SDIRA — Review Actual IRS Court Cases

 Swanson V. Commissioner